4 types of organizational silo failures: imperialist, laggard, villain, and politicized, and how breaking down organizational silos can help avoid...

 Breaking down organizational silos can also help you gain advantage in competitive landscape.
 Here’s the proof:

 - High employee engagement is associated with 18% productivity gains and 81% lower absenteeism, according to a Forrester Research report.

 - The same Forrester Research report also found that high employee engagement leads to 23% higher profitability.

 - Employee experience has a direct effect on customer experience.
 Businesses with cultures of high employee engagement achieve a 10% increase in customer ratings and a 20% increase in sales, according to Gallup.

 - Gallup also found that highly engaged workforces outperform their less engaged competitors by 147% in earnings per share.

-Flowtrace is undertaking an exciting journey, be part of it, and together we can improve startup business performance, break down information silos, reduce the risks of startup failure, improve employee engagement, empower more startup collaboration cultures and accelerate faster growth.
+Flowtrace is on an exciting journey to break down the information silos and unleash the potential of inter-team collaboration.
+We welcome you to be part of the journey, and together we can improve startup business performance, break down organizational silos, reduce the risks of startup failure, improve employee engagement, empower more startup collaboration cultures and accelerate faster growth.
 Take a closer look at our pricing plans or try out our platform by creating a free account.